 Athletic shoes fall into two categories: training shoes and running shoes.
 You might be thinking, “Wait.
 Don’t I train in my running shoes and run in my training shoes?”
 While these terms are often used interchangeably among runners, they have subtle differences that are important to keep in mind when choosing the right footwear for your training.

 What are training shoes?
 Generally, these are the shoes that work well for cross-training exercises that involve multi-directional movements, such as plyometrics, Pilates, CrossFit, HIIT, and weightlifting.

 - Firm and responsive

-Training shoes often feature less cushioning than running shoes, which enable greater responsiveness when you’re doing high-intensity exercises like sprints or box jumps.
-The flatter sole in training shoes also provides stability for side-to-side movements, such as lateral lunges and sideways skips, which can be harder to do in a bulkier shoe.
+Training shoes often feature less cushioning than running shoes which enables greater responsiveness when you’re doing high-intensity exercises like sprints or box jumps.
+The flatter sole in training shoes also provides stability for side-to-side movements, such as lateral lunges and sideways skips which can be harder to do in a bulkier shoe.

-Running shoes, on the other hand, are designed for running, with more structural support to keep you comfortable while you log long miles.
-Compared to training shoes, these have a higher stack height and offset as well as a thicker midsole.
-The increased offset keeps your heel higher than the ball of your foot, which reduces strain on the lower-leg muscles and tendons.
+Running shoes, on the other hand, are designed for running, with more structural support to keep you comfortable while you log miles.
+Compared to training shoes, running shoes have a higher stack height and offset as well as a thicker midsole.
+The increased offset keeps your heel higher than the ball of your foot; this reduces strain on the lower-leg muscles and tendons.

 Running shoes are:

 - Cushioned for maximum comfort